Margento/Sympoiesis/README.md

 # **Sympoiesis — A Generative Videopoem Engine**

-This repository contains the full code used to generate the **Sympoiesis videopoem**, including modular text-animation functions, parametric Bézier-curve typography, layered video compositing, and audio-responsive behaviors.
+This repository contains the full code used to generate the **Sympoiesis videopoem** (submitted to a literary journal, stay tuned), including modular text-animation functions, parametric Bézier-curve typography, layered video compositing, and audio-responsive behaviors.

 ---